Search This Blog

 1/2 c sugar

-Lemon zest
+Lemon zest to taste

-1/2 c natural yogurt (I used sour cream and that was fine, too)
+1/2 c natural yogurt or sour cream

-1/3 c sunflower oil
+1/3 c neutral oil

-1 1/2 c flour (can be half Whole Wheat)
+1 1/2 c flour (can be half whole wheat)

 1/2 t. salt

-Scant T baking powder - seems like a lot but it came out fine
+Scant T baking powder - seems like a lot, but it came out fine

 Topping: